shyamgupta196/InstaGram-Project-Bot-creation/readme.md

 ## DM

-##### any suggestions or functions if you want then you can push and i will make sure after testing it is commited
+##### any suggestions or functions if you want then you can push and i will make sure after testing it is merged into the branch